 Weather Adaptability

-As the weather changes (especially changes in rainfall), your lawn will either need more water or less water.
-The best solar-powered irrigation regulators for sprinkler systems typically come with rain sensors or moisture sensors.
+As the weather changes (especially changes in rainfall), your lawn will need more or less water.
+The best solar-powered irrigation regulators for sprinkler systems typically come with rain or moisture sensors.

 These sensors come in various forms, such as expansion disks and rainfall collection cups.
 They notify the irrigation control of the level of rainfall, and in turn, the control increases or decreases the duration & frequency of watering accordingly.